 6.1.
-ECE 4750 Setup Script
+Course Setup Script

-Once you are logged into an ecelinux machine, as explained in Section 2, you will need to setup the working environment with the following command in order to work on the ECE 4750 lab assignments.
+Once you are logged into an ecelinux machine, as explained in Section 2, you will need to setup the working environment with the following command in order to work on the course lab assignments.

-% source setup-ece4750.sh
+% source setup-ece2400.sh